EricaMarras/Bone-Age-Assessment/README.md

 # Bone-Age-Assessment

 ## Overview
 This project leverages deep learning to automate bone age estimation in children using hand-wrist radiographs, focusing on accuracy, efficiency, and gender-informed predictions.
+It is a university project conducted by me, Erica Marras, and my colleague, Daniela Di Labbio, for the course Human Data Analytics.

 ## Features
 - Three neural network models: CNN, ResNet, and Global-Local ResNet.